 You’ve managed to find host of website you are interested in and start to dig for information.
-Should you use it as your hosting provider?
+Should you use it as your hosting provider and whether are you satisfied with the hosting service?
 There are several key aspects you should pay attention to.

 A 99,9% uptime guarantee isn’t something unreasonable to demand from your provider.
 Each minute of downtime costs you money.
 And if the web host doesn’t meet the required standards, you should get some compensation to mitigate the loss.

 If you are not sure a website is down or it is just problems with your device/internet connection, check it with our Website Down tool.
 Besides, you can monitor your website’s status, getting notifications as soon as it becomes inaccessible.